Baton Rouge's early morning shoppers line up for Black Friday sales

 BATON ROUGE - Long before Bath and Body Works doors were opened at 5 a.m., eager customers were lined up outside of the capital area store.

-WBRZ's Dana DiPiazza, on-site to capture the mood during the biggest shopping day of the air, noted that the 'smell of retail was in the air,' for 2021 Black Friday in Baton Rouge.
+WBRZ's Dana DiPiazza, on-site to capture the mood during the biggest shopping day of the air, noted that the 'smell of retail was in the air,' for 2021 Black Friday in Baton Rouge and surrounding areas.

 Based on the long lines outside of capital area stores, it was clear that the most significant shopping event of 2021 had arrived.